Code-Institute-Submissions/ci-pp2-pixels-arcade/README.md

   - This occurred due to the ternary operator.
 - One warning was flagged in invaders.js:
   - "129	Expected an assignment or function call and instead saw an expression."
-  - This occurred due to the placement of bombInterval within the moveBoss function, however it does not prevent the code from running as intended.
+  - This occurred due to the placement of bombInterval within the moveBoss function.

 ## Lighthouse
 The site was tested using Lighthouse in Chrome DevTools throughout the development to check performance, accessibiltiy, best practices and SEO.
 The final test on Lighthouse was run on incognito mode.
 The results are below.